IBM/event-automation/_es_11.2/01-about/01-whats-new.md

 In {{site.data.reuse.es_name}} 11.2.0 and later, `StatefulSets` are replaced by `StrimziPodSets` to manage Kafka and Zookeeper related pods.

-### Support for JMXTrans removed
+### Support for jmxtrans removed

-{{site.data.reuse.es_name}} release 11.2.0 and later do not support JMXTrans, as the JMXTrans tool is no longer maintained.
-For more information, see the [Strimzi proposal](https://github.com/strimzi/proposals/blob/main/043-deprecate-and-remove-jmxtrans.md){:target="_blank"} about deprecating JMXTrans.
+{{site.data.reuse.es_name}} release 11.2.0 and later do not support jmxtrans, as the jmxtrans tool is no longer maintained.
+For more information, see the [Strimzi proposal](https://github.com/strimzi/proposals/blob/main/043-deprecate-and-remove-jmxtrans.md){:target="_blank"} about deprecating jmxtrans.

 ### Security and bug fixes